rigaya/NVEnc/NVEncC_Options.en.md

 - if --avhw is specified, then check whether the device supports hw decoding for the input file
 - device with lower Video Engine Utilization will be favored
 - device with lower GPU Utilization will be favored
-- late generation GPU will be favored
+- later generation GPU will be favored
 - GPU with more cores will be favored

 Utilization of the Video Engine and GPU is obtained using [NVML library](https://developer.nvidia.com/nvidia-management-library-nvml) in x64 version, and nvidia-smi.exe is executed in x86 version.